mscharmann/sexdelim/README.md

 conda install -c conda-forge -c bioconda -c defaults vcflib -y

 conda install -c conda-forge r-ggplot2 r-cowplot -y

+## OR use this YAML:

+### modify prefix of installation path in last line of this file, then

+conda env create --file delimit_sexregions.2021-02-16.yml

 ### fix small bug in pixy:
 nano $(which pixy)